MEET CLAIRE, COMMUNITY MIDWIFE

 In addition to midwifery, I love spending time with my family, camping & traveling (when not on call!), being outdoors, reading, puttering in the garden, and dabbling in - though not perfecting - various kinds of fiber arts!

 - my family, near & far

-- the wonderful assistants who support me at births
+- the skillful assistants who help me at births

-- the women & families who trust me with their care
+- the families who trust me with their care